 Summary

 The Excel PPMT function can be used to calculate the principal portion of a given loan payment.
-For example, you can use PPMT to get the principal amount of a payment for the first period, the last period, or any period in between.
+For example, you can use PPMT to calculate the principal amount of a payment for the first period, the last period, or any period in between.

 Purpose